buhrmi/buhrmi/README.md

 # Hi there

-This is buhrmi, a totally legit web developer, and the founder of [shitcoinswap](https://www.shitcoinswap.com).
+This is buhrmi, a totally legit web developer, and the founder of [Shitcoin Swap](https://www.shitcoinswap.com).

 Besides that, I also do "regular" web development.
 The projects below are all copyrighted by CDMN GmbH (my employer) and their respective clients.